What’s it like to fly long-haul on Emirates Airlines in Economy Class, with an overnight layover in Dubai?

 Despite arriving at night (early in the wee hours for the second stay), we were processed extremely quickly.
 Hotel reception staff are adept at getting you to your room in record time.

-As for the Dubai International Airport Hotel?
-Excellent!
+Tips for booking the Dubai Airport transit hotel

 - The Dubai International Airport Hotel says it aims to meet all guests at the plane, but it can’t promise this.
 We emailed the hotel in advance, asking for a staff member to please meet us at the plane – and and we were met both times.
 (Really nice!)